 If you can’t read others

 Like what was mentioned above, the ability to read others is a skill and crucial strength to have for a manager.
-A manager has to be able to read his employees, in order to efficiently manage them.
-Reading people helps you understand their mindset, their tastes and attitude.
-It also helps you determine which approach to use when trying to get them to perform better.
+A manager has to be able to read his employees to manage them efficiently.
+Reading people helps you understand their mindset, their tastes, and attitude.
+It also enables you to determine which approach to use when trying to get them to perform better.

-If a manager is able to read his employees like a book, he is more likely to be able to keep them under control.
+If a manager can read his employees like a book, he is more likely to be able to keep them under control.
 But it is a skill that takes tons of personal experience in dealing with past problematic employees.
 Human nature is harder to predict than statistical data.
 Are you up for it?

 What if you are an introvert?